 Carvana Co (CVNA) Receives a New Rating from a Top Analyst

-In a report released today, Brian Nagel from Oppenheimer assigned a Buy rating to Carvana Co (CVNA), with a price target of $127.00.
-The company’s shares closed last Wednesday at $174.12, close to its 52-week high of $177.29.
+Carvana Co (CVNA) received a Hold rating and a $195.00 price target from Stifel Nicolaus analyst Scott Devitt today.
+The company’s shares closed last Tuesday at $187.65.

-According to TipRanks.com, Nagel is a top 25 analyst with an average return of 24.6% and a 76.2% success rate.
-Nagel covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Lululemon Athletica, and The Lovesac Company.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 24.9% and a 69.9% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Analog Devices.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Carvana Co with a $150.21 average price target, representing a -11.1% downside.
-In a report issued on July 27, Piper Sandler also initiated coverage with a Buy rating on the stock with a $211.00 price target.
+Currently, the analyst consensus on Carvana Co is a Moderate Buy with an average price target of $190.07, which is a -0.2% downside from current levels.
+In a report issued on August 6, Wedbush also maintained a Hold rating on the stock with a $170.00 price target.

 See today’s analyst top recommended stocks >>